ron2015schmitt/Mathematiques/README.md

 ---------------------------------
 ## Phase 2 (planned): Symbolic Mathematics Built into a Modern High-Performance Language

+From these, it is evident that all we need to use standard mathematical notation in C++ is
+1. unicode support to allow math operator characters and greek letters, chalkboard letters etc.
+2. Ability to define the math symbols as templated operators

 Create a new language that implements the phase 1 library above plus
 * supports unicode characters in source code